DRIVER-EU/test-bed/README.md

 ## 6. The core of the test-bed is based on Apache Kafka
 In order to integrate different tools within the test-bed, and to make it easy to connect them with other solutions, we have selected an integration platform based on [Apache Kafka](https://kafka.apache.org).
 Although there are many good open-source messaging systems available, Kafka has a number of distinct advantages:
-- It is supported by the Apache organisation, and used by a number of major commercial organisations.
+- It is supported by the Apache organisation, and used actively by a number of major commercial organisations.
 This means that it will not go away quickly, and it has many client connectors to ease integration.
 - It is simple to setup and run, and performs very well.
 Where similar software systems cannot deal with more than 10.000 messages per second, Kafka can process a tenfold.

+Although there are other environments that could satisfy our needs, this current reference implementation relies on Kafka, as we want to create a good reference implementation leveraging the efforts of the Kafka community, and by being more generic, i.e. supporting multiple backends, would require a lot more work, as well as not being able to leverage the particular strengths of the backend.